Our Team

 eric lam, senior Director of Programs & strategy

-As Senior Director of Programs & Strategy, Eric Lam oversees Urban Peace Institute’s Training & Technical Assistance, Safe & Health Communities and Academy programs which include strategy and program development, comprehensive violence reduction and prevention strategies, policy analysis and reform, and community capacity building efforts.
-Eric also supports infrastructure development for community-based safety, relationship-based policing initiatives, as well as leadership development and training.
-He has 20+ years experience working in the non-profit sector, developing and providing services in low-income housing, teaching, and community organizing in diverse communities throughout California and New York.
-Eric is a proud Vietnamese-American from Orange County, CA. He holds bachelor’s degrees in Political Science and Urban Studies & Planning from University of California, San Diego as well as a Master of Arts in Sociology of Education, Education Policy from New York University.
+As Senior Director of Programs & Strategy, Eric Lam supports the development, operations and implementation of Urban Peace Institute’s programs and strategies.
+Since joining UPI in 2013, Eric has committed himself to individual, relational and systemic change and justice.
+He has 20+ years experience working in the non-profit sector, developing and providing services in impacted communities, teaching, and community organizing in diverse communities throughout California and New York.
+Eric is a proud son of Vietnamese refugees and continues to learn on a daily basis.
+He holds bachelor’s degrees in Political Science and Urban Studies & Planning from University of California, San Diego as well as a Master of Arts in Sociology of Education, Education Policy from New York University.

 mia mcneil, manager of philanthropy and donor relations